-Use a mixture of one-half clean water (preferably distilled) and one-half DEX-COOL (orange-colored, silicate-free) antifreeze that meets GM Specification 6277M, which won't damage aluminum parts.
-Use GM Engine Coolant Supplement (sealer) (GM Part No. 3634621) with any complete coolant change.
+Use a mixture of one-half clean water (preferably distilled) and one-half DEX-COOL[®] coolant which won't damage aluminum parts.
 If you use this mixture, you don't need to add anything else.
-A special procedure is required for adding sealer; see the Cadillac service manual.
-(To order a service manual, see "Service and Owner Publications" in the Index.)

 Adding only plain water to your cooling system can be dangerous.
 Plain water, or some other liquid like alcohol, can boil before the proper coolant mix will.
 Your vehicle's coolant warning system is set for the proper coolant mix.
 With plain water or the wrong mix, your engine could get too hot but you wouldn't get the overheat warning.
 Your engine could catch fire and you or others could be burned.
-Use a 50/50 mix of clean water and DEX-COOL (orange-colored, silicate-free) antifreeze.
+Use a 50/50 mix of clean water and DEX-COOL[®] coolant.